Skip to main content

 Glider bus lane inbound

-Further investigations of road geometry, junction arrangements, Park & Ride and halt locations will be undertaken in order to further inform preferred route layouts.
-Officials will engage with residents, businesses and other stakeholders along the selected routes as detailed system design commences to gather their views which will be incorporated into the design process.
+Further investigations of road geometry, junction arrangements, Park & Ride and halt locations are to be undertaken in order to further inform design including ground investigations scheduled in Belfast city centre and at O’Neill Park and Ride in 2026.
+Officials will continue to engage stakeholders along the selected routes as the design process progresses.

 Development of Service Operations